TWOEARS/git-media/README.md

 Which will show you files that are waiting to be uploaded and how much data that is.
 It will also provide some help on what you can do next.
+It will most probably ask you for the password of your server.
+If you want to not show your password in clean text during typing, you should install the ruby-termios package.

 If you want to pull all available media files, run